-Most people will have iCloud automatic backups set up and this is great, but they have been known to be unreliable.
-You also can’t access individual files and it can take a very long time (sometimes days) to make a full restore, so best not solely rely on it.
+Most people have iCloud automatic backups set up, and that is great, but they have been known to be unreliable.
+It can take a very long time to make a full restore if you ever need it.
+Also, iCloud only has a certain amount of storage space and it’s often not enough to backup, so it’s best not solely rely on it.

-- If it is your first time connecting, you might see a message on your iPad that asks if you wish to ‘trust’ this computer.
-Choose ‘Trust’, and follow the prompts.
+2. Open Finder (or iTunes) and click on ‘Locations’ in the sidebar, then click on your device.
+If this is your first time connecting, you might see a message on your iPad that asks if you wish to ‘trust’ this computer.
+Choose ‘Trust’, and enter your password when prompted on both your computer and iPad.

 Learn Calligraphy